-This in an introductory course on sociological and psychological theories and research about human social behavior.
+This is an introductory course on sociological and psychological theories and research about human social behavior.
 As such, this course provides a broad but brief survey of various topics in social psychology followed by a detailed focus on a selection of key theoretical perspectives that currently dominate the study of self, identity, and interaction processes.
 Further discussion will center on current events and the impact of contemporary culture and social structure on the individual, social groups, and society at large.
-Crosslisted as PSYC 357.
-Prerequisites: PSYC 101 or SOC 101, or consent of the instructor.
+Cross-listed with PSYC 357.
+Prerequisite: PSYC 101, SOC 101, or consent of the instructor.